 Suddenly Krissie knew.
 She knew Eugene's magic.
 Krissie grinned.
-Grandmother hadn't lied.
+Her grandmother hadn't lied.
 Eugene could really talk after all.
 The little doll had talked to the hearts and minds and curiosity of her new classmates.
 Eugene had talked to her new teacher, who in turn, had told the children how unique Eugene really was.

 Eugene had made Krissie's first day in a new school a marvelous day.
 She now understood that Eugene's magic was love.
 No matter how old she got, she would always continue to believe, just as Grandmom had said she would.

 |Krissie would treasure Eugene's special brand of magic forever.
 And one day, when it came time, she too would pass the magical little rag doll on.
 To her own little girl.|

 About the historic subject matter: Bedtime-Story has located an authentic document offering for sale an entire family, similar to the family described in the story The Rag Doll.
 Digital photographs are of sufficient clarity to permit reading the offering in its entirety.
 The document begins; "Public Sale of Negroes...On Tuesday, March 5, 1833, the following slaves will be sold..."
 Click here to VIEW THE DOCUMENT.

 1997: Yvonne Augustin is a writer by profession but she has taught school